lesc-ufv/celaeno/README.md

       Hi!
 My name is celæno, and I'm here to provide several algorithms to use with <b>your</b> data structures!
 Each algorithm is designed to work perfectly with <i>behaviors</i> passed as lambda expressions, complicated?
 Not at all!
 Check out the examples in the oficial documentation, and also, keep reading to see a preview the provided functionalities.
-But... <b> "What if I do not want to implement an data structure?"</b> :sweat:.
+But... <b> "What if I do not want to implement a data structure?"</b> :sweat:.
 Celæno has your back!
       "Nani?!" :open_mouth:.
 Yes, that is right, there is a very efficient graph class already implemented with the library! :heart_eyes:.
       And only for an <b>UNLIMITED</b> time you get, not one, not five, not seven, but ten algorithms!
 For free, forever!
       If you find an issue :scream:, no need for a tissue :cry:, open an issue!
 Thus, helping make this library better!
 "But, that one algorithm